mats-robotics/deepsort_yolov5_ros/README.md

 IMPORTANT!!
 Before running the tracker nodes, you have to make the python scripts executable.
 For SORT, go to catkin_workspace/src/sort-deepsort-yolov3-ROS/sort_track/src and make track.py executable.
 For DEEP SORT, go to the same folder and make track_deep.py executable.
+46

+47
+- DEEP SORT
+48
+​
+49
+​
+50
+Before running go to catkin_workspace/src/sort_track/src and open track_deep.py 51
+In line 90, modify model_filename to your directory
+52
+To run:
+53
+​
+54
+    roslaunch sort_track sort_deep.launch
+55
+IMPORTANT!!
+Before running the tracker nodes, you have to make the python scripts executable.
+56
+For SORT, go to catkin_workspace/src/sort-deepsort-yolov3-ROS/sort_track/src and make track.py executable.
+57
+For DEEP SORT, go to the same folder and make track_deep.py executable.
+58

 ## Disclaimer